absinthe-graphql/absinthe/README.md

 end
 ```

-Now `time_type` can be used for any argument or field.
+Now `:iso_z` can be used in your schema and variables can use
+`ISOz` in query documents.

 ## Adapters